kgrid-objects/cpic-collection/docs/deployment/readme.md

 Using a `POST` operation, send the manifest above as request body to the endpoint `{{url}}/kos/manifest`, e.g. `http://localhost:8080/kos/manifest`.

-The KGrid Activator will download all zip files.
+When the `POST` operation is run, the KGrid Activator will download all the zip files containing KOs in the manifest.

-Examples of executing the POST operation with a manifest for single KO include:
+Examples of executing the POST operation with a manifest for downloading a single KO include:

 For Linux/Mac